 Now that the teens have a solid background in ancient Rome, it’s time to educate them on the Roman Catholic influence.
 This is your day for a Vatican tour, which we highly recommend booking ahead of time for the benefit of skipping the massive line and the insight of a qualified guide.
 I would not have been able to teach my teens about the many Vatican museum treasures or give them a true appreciation for the marvel of the Sistine Chapel without our Viator guide.
 Plan to spend at least four hours in Vatican City, making a stop in St. Peter’s Cathedral afterward (be sure to wear long pants or shorts/skirts that cover the knee).

 Afterward, walk Via Crescenzio toward Castel Sant’Angelo.
 Do yourselves a favor, however, and learn from our mistake: Skip the terrible cafeteria-style restaurants right outside St. Peter’s Square and opt for one of the trattorias closer to the Tiber instead.
 Once at Castel Sant’Angelo, pay for entry (there’s rarely a line) and check out this fortress that guarded years of popes.
 We loved that the castle is self-guided — our teens ran along the ramparts and tucked into various turrets without anyone stopping them or caring.
 It was nice to have some free time without guides, at least for an hour or so!
 The views from the top of the castle are amazing, and there’s a little cafe inside as well.

 Essential, tried and tested advice from the Ciao Bambino team

 Next, cross the Tiber on foot and poke around the shops fanning out from Piazza Navona.
-Do some souvenir shopping, then stop into the Pantheon for more self-guided history (and excellent gelato right across the street).
+Do some souvenir shopping (a must when visiting Rome with teenage daughter), then stop into the Pantheon for more self-guided history (and excellent gelato right across the street).
 Eat dinner at a trattoria near Piazza Navona … it’s hard to go wrong, but our favorites included Armando al Pantheon and Cuccagna 14.
 We ate streetside under twinkling lights while the waiters talked soccer with our teens.
 If you have the energy, end the day at the Trevi Fountain under the lights, maybe with another ice cream treat in hand.